bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/faq.md

 #### What is the difference between Market-TA1 and Market-TA2?

+If you set the price of the material/product too much higher than the market price, you will get a penalty modifier that makes the material/product not be able to be sold as much as it should be.

-Market-TA1: set a price that ensures that you can sell all produced goods in storage.
+Market-TA1: Set a price higher than the market price while ensuring that you don't get the penalty modifier.

-Market-TA2: set the highest possible price that ensures that you can sell all produced goods in storage.
+Market-TA2: Set the highest possible price while ensuring that you don't get the penalty modifier.

+With products, the price set by Market-TA2 is usually several orders of magnitude higher than Market-TA1.

 #### I bought Market-TA2, but it does not set the optimal price for me.